FloricaValentin/RestaurantApp/README.md

 To display the restaurants data I used 'http://10.0.2.2:3000/restaurants'  which is equal to 'http://localhost:3000/restaurants' .
 That domain is the localhost for android emulator devices.

-For emulator I used a Google Pixel 3a with API 35
+For emulator I used a Google Pixel 3a with API 35.
+The app is responsive for portrait and landscape mode as well .